 Expropriation at Rayman Beitchman LLP

-Rayman Beitchman LLP is a team of experienced, hard-working and tenacious lawyers that provide high quality and responsive legal counsel to protect the rights of their clients throughout the expropriations process.
+Rayman Beitchman LLP is a team of experienced, hard-working and tenacious lawyers that provides high quality and responsive legal counsel to protect the rights of its clients throughout the expropriations process.

 Our Services to Clients

 Our lawyers have represented a wide variety of clients who include multinational corporations, farmers, property developers, homeowners, municipalities and small businesses in well over 600 expropriation files.
 Whether the expropriation involves a complex multi-million dollar claim with novel legal issues, a taking from the frontage of a residential property, or an appeal before the Supreme Court of Canada, clients of Rayman Beitchman LLP can expect to receive thoughtful and attentive service that will ensure that their rights are protected.

 Our approach is to make sure that those involved in the expropriation process feel comfortable, well-informed and confident that they have the best possible legal representation in negotiations, mediations, and at hearings before the Local Planning Appeal Tribunal and on appeals.
 We accomplish this goal by providing all of our clients with outstanding service from the time they first contact us until they receive final compensation and a favourable resolution.
 We offer our services to property owners in a way that seeks to avoid financial hardship and ensure access to justice.

 Our Advice to Expropriated Owners